groue/GRMustache/Guides/view_model.md

 ViewModel Classes
 =================

-Mustache rendering belongs to the "View" side of the Model-View-Controller pattern.
+Mustache rendering lies on the "View" side of the Model-View-Controller pattern.
 Templates often require specific keys to be defined, and those keys do not belong to any of your model or controller classes.

 For instance, a template needs to be given a `cssBodyColor`, so that it can render `body { background-color: {{ cssBodyColor }}; }`.